azrulhasni/E2E_ML/README.md

 ### Developing our micro-service: specifying dependencies

--   In the folder \$E2E_ML/scorecard make sure the pom.xml, add the dependencies here and the jib-maven-plugin plugin.
+-   In the file \$E2E_ML/scorecard/pom.xml make sure the we add the dependencies here and the jib-maven-plugin plugin.
 The dependencies are:

     1. JPMML: to interpret and execute our PMML file

     2. Decorate: To create our Kubernetes manifest file

     3. The plugin jib-maven-plugin: Use to create a docker image and exporting it to Docker Hub.
-Replace the tag `<your dockerhub username>` below with your own Docker Hub user name.
+Replace the tag \<your dockerhub username\> below with your own Docker Hub user name.